-In light of the foregoing, the school is hereby directed to strengthen its process for preparation and presentation of financial statements in accordance with the above-mentioned provisions.
-However, the audited financial statements submitted by the school have been considered for the evaluation of the fee hike proposal of the school.
+In view of the above, the school is hereby directed to have its accounts strictly audited in accordance with the aforementioned provisions.
+However, during the personal hearing the school submitted that the submitted audited financial statements was related to school only.
+Therefore, it has been considered while evaluating the fee hike proposal submitted by the school.